 Can you arrange a let to buy mortgage?

-However, it's important to remember that you would also need to factor in buying costs for Buy to Let properties such as solicitor’s fees and stamp duty, which at £270,000 purchase price would be £11,600.
+However, it's important to remember that you would also need to factor in buying costs for buy-to-let properties such as solicitor’s fees and stamp duty, which at £270,000 purchase price would be £11,600.
 This means that you would only have a small deposit.
-From 6 April 2017 changes to tax relief given against finance costs for But to Let’s will begin to decrease.
-You may be aware that from 2020 no mortgage costs can be deducted from property income, you should be mindful of this prior to entering the Buy to Let market.
+From 6 April 2017 changes to tax relief given against finance costs for buy-to-lets will begin to decrease.
+You may be aware that from 2020 no mortgage costs can be deducted from property income, you should be mindful of this prior to entering the buy-to-let market.

 Although not knowing your full financial position, it would appear, based on the information you have supplied that this something we can help you explore the options available to you.
-I suggest that the next step would be to discuss your enquiry in more detail, if you would like to do this then please let me know and I'll arrange for one of our consultants to contact you.
+I suggest that the next step would be to discuss your enquiry in more detail by calling us on 0344 346 3672.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.